Australian Cattle Dog (Blue Heeler)

 Keeping the Australian Cattle Dog in a species-appropriate manner includes sufficient exercise.
 This is best done in the great outdoors.
 A rural house with a garden is preferable to a small city apartment.

 Origin & History

-Early Australian settlers bred the pedigree dog.
-He preferred him for driving the large herds of cattle.
-In 1830, cattleman Thomas Hall brought blue-patterned working dogs to Australia.
+The first Australian settlers bred the pedigree dog.
+It was preferably used to herd the large herds of cattle.
+In 1830, cattle breeder Thomas Hall brought blue working dogs to Australia.
 He bought the so-called Drover Dogs from drovers in northern England.

 Hall started crossbreeding again.
-He crossed with the native Dingo and the breed Hall's Heeler was born.
-Later, genes from the Bull Terrier, Kelpie and Dalmatian also entered.
+He crossed the native Dingo with the Hall's Heeler breed.
+Later, genes from the Bull Terrier, Kelpie and Dalmatian were added.

 The result was an extremely robust and agile working dog.
-This could also drive the semi-wild cattle herds of Australia for kilometers.
-And this even under the most difficult climatic and scenic conditions.
+It was able to drive the semi-wild cattle herds of Australia for miles.
+And this under the most difficult climatic and scenic conditions.

-In the 19th century, the Australian Cattle Dog developed into the most important drift dog breed on the Australian continent.
-In 1897, the blue breed (Blue Merle) participated in a show for the first time.
+In the 19th century, the Australian Cattle Dog developed into the most important cattle dog breed on the Australian continent.
+In 1897, the blue breed (Blue Merle) took part in a dog show for the first time.
 In 1903, the breeder Robert Kaleski named the first breed standard.